Are you scared to be home alone with baby? Learn the sanity-savings tips that will help you manage being alone with the baby.

 - Involve them with household tasks like cooking, cleaning and helping with the baby.

-- Spend time with your older kids when the baby is napping.
+- Spend time with your older kids while the baby naps.

-Sure you’ll struggle with a crying baby at the grocery or wish you never have to put another baby to sleep ever again.
-But you’ll manage and perhaps even look fondly on how you survived these first few weeks all on your own.
+Sure, you’ll struggle with a crying baby at the grocery or wish you never have to put another baby to nap ever again.
+But you’ll manage and, more importantly, think proudly about how you survived these first few weeks all on your own.

-Get more tips about life with a baby:
+Get more tips about being alone with the baby:

 - How to Teach Your Baby to Self Soothe